Uniform Bounds for Scheduling with Job Size Estimates: Introduction

 In trying to achieve consistency and graceful degradation, a first policy one might consider is the \emph{SRPT with Estimates} (SRPT-E) policy, which always serves the job of least estimated size minus time served so far.
-Unfortunately, in \cref{thm:srpt-e_result}, we prove that SRPT-E can have infinite approximation ratio for any $\beta < 1$, so it has neither consistency nor graceful degradation.
+Unfortunately, as we prove in \cref{thm:srpt-e_result}, SRPT-E can have infinite approximation ratio if $\beta < 1$, so it has neither consistency nor graceful degradation.

 In this work, we present the first policy which provably has both consistency and graceful degradation: the \emph{SRPT with Bounce} (SRPT-B) policy, defined in \cref{sec:model}.
-We also study the \emph{Preemptive Shortest Job First with Estimates} (PSJF-E), for which we prove even better graceful degradation guarantees, and consistency guarantees relative to the perfect-information PSJF policy.
-That is, we also show $\E{T_\psjfe} \to \E{T_\psjf}$ as $\alpha, \beta \to 1$.
-Specifically, SRPT-B's approximation ratio is at most $3.5\alpha/\beta$ and approaches~$1$ uniformly as $\alpha$ and~$\beta$ approach~$1$, PSFJ-E's approximation ratio is at most~$1.5\alpha/\beta$.
+Specifically, we show that SRPT-B's approximation ratio is at most $3.5\alpha/\beta$ and approaches~$1$ uniformly as $\alpha, \beta \to 1$.
+We also study the policy \emph{Preemptive Shortest Job First with Estimates} (PSJF-E), for which we prove even better graceful degradation guarantees, and consistency guarantees relative to the perfect-information PSJF policy: we show $\E{T_\psjfe} \leq \frac{\alpha}{\beta} \E{T_\psjf}$, which turns out to imply that PSFJ-E's approximation ratio is at most~$1.5\alpha/\beta$.

+See \cref{sec:model} for the details of our queueing model and the definitions of the scheduling policies we consider, \cref{sec:results} for a full statement of our main results, and \cref{sec:proof_overview} for a high-level overview of our proof techniques.